- Islands in The Bahamas for Sale: How to Buy a Bahamas Island - December 19, 2022

 Who wouldn’t want to live in a magical collection of islands that celebrates the natural beauty of the Caribbean?
-Living in The Bahamas–and even getting permanent residency there–is a distant dream for many worldwide, but it doesn’t have to be–
+Living in The Bahamas–and even getting permanent residency there through a residence visa–is a distant dream for many worldwide, but it doesn’t have to be.

 Today we’ll walk through everything you need to know about Bahamas permanent residency requirements, including information about applications, character references, and how to get speedy consideration.

 Though there isn’t a specific “Bahamas Residence Visa,” you can obtain permanent residency in The Bahamas through a few avenues.

 The most popular way to achieve residency is through investment, otherwise known as economic permanent residency.
 In this case, international individuals would need to invest at least $750,000 in real property (ideally completed construction) or into a business that employs Bahamians.

 Investing $1,500,000 accelerates the process, but you can also apply for permanent residency if you meet any of the following criteria:

 - Married to a Bahamian for 5+ years

 - Held a work or residency permit for 20+ years

 - Police, teachers, nurses, doctors, priests, and other medical professionals employed between 10-20 years with the Government Service

 - Born legitimately outside The Bahamas to a married Bahamian woman